 Your attorney can help you compile all the necessary information for your diminished value claim.

-TYPES OF DIMINISHED VALUE
+TYPES OF DIMINISHED VALUE IN TEXAS

 There are three types of diminished value.
 They include:

 Inherent diminished value is the most commonly used type of diminished value.
 This kind of diminished value occurs when a vehicle loses value due to a history of damage.